dariuszgros/google-homepage/README.md

 # google-homepage
-Google homepage made as a training for The Odin Project course
+Google homepage made as a training web developement

+What I learned:
+- how to apply basic styling to the website
+- using flex
+- basics of page scaling and using rem in CSS